ioverho/ioverho.github.io/content/blog/Better and Faster Non-Autoregressive Transformers via the Policy Gradient/index.md

 p_{\theta}(y_t|x, y_{t-})
 $$

 where $\theta$ corresponds to the architecture we're using.
-With *neural* machine translation systems, the predominant architectural structure is an encoder-decoder system; the encoder takes the soure text $x$ and encodes it, $f_{\theta}^{\text{(enc)}}(x)$, while the decoder takes as input the encoded source text and the preceding target text, $f_{\theta}^{\text{(dec)}}(y_{t-},f_{\theta}^{\text{(enc)}}(x))$.
+With *neural* machine translation systems, the predominant architectural structure is an encoder-decoder system; the encoder takes the source text $x$ and encodes it, $f_{\theta}^{\text{(enc)}}(x)$, while the decoder takes as input the encoded source text and the preceding target text, $f_{\theta}^{\text{(dec)}}(y_{t-},f_{\theta}^{\text{(enc)}}(x))$.

 Encoding the source text can[^can] occur relatively quickly, as it is sequence length independent.
 Short or long, we only need to pass the source text through our model once.
 This is not the case for decoder at inference time.
 To sample a translation, we have to produce each token, from beginning to end, and append each continuation to $y_{t-}$ to form the context for the next continuation: $p_{\theta}(y_{t+1}|x, y_{t-}\cup y_{t})$.
 This is called auto-regression, a situation where each step depends on the model's output at previous steps.

 [^can]: here the word *can* is operative, as common models do see some form of auto-regression during encoding.
 I'm trying to stay model agnostic for now

 As a result, the decoding process takes $T$ more compute steps to complete, relative to encoding.
 For example, to translate all text written so far, I'd have to run the model at least ~300 times.
-Sub-word tokenization is only going to exarcabate this issue.
+Sub-word tokenization is only going to exacerbate this issue.

-For now, that it a cost we're just going to have to swallow, although it's most likely the single largest contributor to OpenAI's [eye-watering](https://www.businessinsider.com/how-much-chatgpt-costs-openai-to-run-estimate-report-2023-4?international=true&r=US&IR=T) overhead for running GPTx.
+For now, that it's a cost we're just going to have to swallow, although it's most likely the single largest contributor to OpenAI's [eye-watering](https://www.businessinsider.com/how-much-chatgpt-costs-openai-to-run-estimate-report-2023-4?international=true&r=US&IR=T) overhead for running GPTx.

 But it doesn't have to be this way.
 If we can remove or at least restrict the dependency on $y_{t-}$, we can remove the dependency on the target sequence length $T$, and produce (good??) translations at the same cost of encoding the source text.
 Impossible?
 Maybe for some, but not for non-autoregressive transformers (NAT).

 ## The Promise of Non-Autoregressive Transformers

 Transformers are inherently *not* autoregressive models.
-To allow it become autoregressive, we have to 'trick' it during training time, by masking all antecedent context, $y_{t+}$, a process called 'causal masking' or 'causal decoding'.
+To allow it to become autoregressive, we have to 'trick' it during training time, by masking all antecedent context, $y_{t+}$, a process called 'causal masking' or 'causal decoding'.
 Encoder only language models, like BERT {{< cite "devlinBERTPretrainingDeep2019a" >}}, get around this by using masked language modelling.
 Instead of requesting the model completes the string as

 > Grad student descent is the best gradient ...